Ross Younkin (1852-1917) was born on June 19, 1852 in Addison Township, Somerset County, PA, the son of Henry F. and Mary (King) Younkin.

 Suffering from hypertension and asthma due to allergies, Skyles was stricken with a heart attack and died two days before Christmas 1955.

 Later, after Skyles' death, Sarah married Donald Conn (1905-1991), widower of Bertha (Ream) Conn.
 With the second marriage, Sarah became stepmother to Richard D. Conn, Ruby King and Jean Butch.
 The Conns made their home in Ursina and belonged to the Ursina Church of God.
+When her sister Ada was killed by a passing motorist in Somerset in April 1973, Sarah was named in the Akron Beacon Journal obituary.

 Sara died in Uniontown Hospital at the age of 81 on Sept.
 29, 1987.
 Rev. Nevin Umbel preached her funeral sermon, followed by in Ursina Cemetery.
 An obituary in the Daily American reported that she was survived by 10 grandchildren and 16 great-grandchildren.